Subscribe Here!

 The Personal Statement

-The personal statement is a 650-word essay that helps colleges get a sense of the applicant's skills, personal traits, unique qualities, ambitions, and how they will apply each of these things to the college (should they be accepted).
-Students are expected to write one personal statement essay that is submitted to all the colleges they apply to.
+The personal statement is a 650-word essay - associated with the Common App - that helps colleges get a sense of the applicant's skills, personal traits, unique qualities, ambitions, and how they will apply each of these things to the college (should they be accepted).
+Each year, the Common App releases its 7 essay prompts for that year.
+Students are required to pick one prompt and submit an essay that is then shared with all the colleges listed on a student's application.

 This essay is also one of the only opportunities students have to showcase their personality.
 When reading through thousands of applications, a quirky joke, inspirational message, or compelling story can be just the thing that gets an admission officer's attention.

-Another reason the personal statement holds so much importance is that no student is one-dimensional, and there is more to students than their grade point average (GPA).
+Another reason the personal statement holds so much importance is that no student is one-dimensional, and there is more to students beyond their grade point average (GPA).

-The last thing to remember about the personal statement is that it is very easy to fall into a "checklist" approach and write an essay that you think admissions officers want to read.
+The last thing to remember about the personal statement is that it is very easy to fall into a "checklist" approach and write a college essay that you think admissions officers want to read.

 In situations like these, it usually has the exact opposite effect.